gracehoppercenter/ict/docs/f25/courses/itd110/goals/session07.md

 ### Quiz
 As promised, we'll start the class with a quiz where you'll demonstrate that you've memorized the minimal HTML page.

-### HTML Validators
+### My Auto-grader
-We'll play with the official HTML validation service [here](https://validator.w3.org/detailed.html#validate-by-upload), then I'll share a template HTML page that automatically includes validation.
+I'll show you how I'm grading classwork this year.
+You can follow along with the link on the homepage.

 ### Meet the Trifecta: HTML, CSS, and Javascript
 We'll briefly discuss the three languages that make up a website: HTML, CSS, and Javascript.
 We'll be focusing on HTML for now, but I want you to understand what HTML does, and what it leaves to CSS/Javascript.

+### HTML Validators
+We'll play with the official HTML validation service [here](https://validator.w3.org/detailed.html#validate-by-upload), then I'll share a template HTML page that automatically includes validation.

 ### Independent Classwork - update your index.html homepage
 The index.html page that we've written so far in your git website does not pass validation.
 Update your page to use my template, and write a bit more.